-As described in Notes 2 and 4 to the consolidated financial statements, the Company principally recognizes revenue on construction contracts over time using costs incurred as a percentage of the estimated total costs at completion to determine the extent of progress of performance obligations.
-Revenue recognition under this method is subject to judgment as the determination of progress towards completion requires management to prepare estimates of the total project costs to complete.
+As described in Notes 2 and 4 to the consolidated financial statements, the Company principally recognizes revenue on construction contracts over time using costs incurred as a percentage of estimated total costs at completion to determine the extent of progress toward satisfying performance obligations.
+The extent of progress is applied to the contract transaction price, which may include variable consideration associated with unapproved change orders, customer claims and incentives.

+Revenue recognition under this method is subject to judgment as the determination of progress towards completion requires management to prepare estimates of the transaction price and total project costs to complete.

-Auditing management's estimate of the progress towards completion for certain projects which are structured under fixed-price arrangements, and which are larger in size and longer in duration, was complex and subjective, requiring considerable judgment to evaluate management's determination of the forecasted costs to complete, specifically as it relates to labor.
+Auditing management's estimates for certain projects structured under fixed-price arrangements, and which are larger in size and longer in duration, was complex and subjective, requiring considerable judgment to evaluate management's determination of variable consideration, specifically as it related to the impact of reductions in scope and potential customer claims.